llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 Module Initializers
 ~~~~~~~~~~~~~~~~~~~

-All importable module units are required to emit an initializer function.
-The
+All importable module units are required to emit an initializer function to
+handle the dynamic initialization of non-inline variables in the module unit.
+The importable module unit has to emit the initializer even if there is no
+dynamic initialization; otherwise, the importer may call a nonexistent
-initializer function emits calls to imported modules first followed by calls
+function.
+The initializer function emits calls to imported modules first
-to all to dynamic initializers in the current module unit.
+followed by calls to all to of the dynamic initializers in the current module
+unit.

 Translation units that explicitly or implicitly import a named module must call
 the initializer functions of the imported named module within the sequence of